Cruising The Broughtons

 TIDES AND CURRENTS

-In Comox, the EBB tide flows south and the FLOOD tide flows north.
-North of Mittlenatch Island, the EBB tide flows north and the FLOOD tide flows south.
+In Comox, the EBB tide flows south, and the FLOOD tide flows north.
+North of Mittlenatch Island, the EBB tide flows north, and the FLOOD tide flows south.

-When planning your passage remember that the optimum time to arrive at the rapids is just before the current turns in the direction you want to travel.
-For example, you would make passage northward and time your arrival at Seymour Narrows late on a flood (flooding south but becoming minimal), then catch the EBB going north.
-Then you can carry on for a number of hours on the north ebb tide
+It is important to remember when planning your passage, that the optimum time to arrive at the rapids is just before the current turns in the direction you want to travel.
+For example, you would make passage northward and time your arrival at Seymour Narrows late on a flood ( flooding south but becoming minimal ) , then catch the EBB going North and then you can carry on for a number of hours on the north ebb tide.

 FOG